satellite-image-deep-learning/techniques/README.md

 - [PCAN](https://www.mdpi.com/2072-4292/13/7/1243) -> Part-Based Context Attention Network for Thermal Power Plant Detection in Remote Sensing Imagery, with [dataset](https://github.com/wenxinYin/AIR-TPPDD)

+- [WindTurbineDetection](https://github.com/nvriese1/WindTurbineDetection) -> Implementation of transfer learning approach using the YOLOv7 framework to detect and rapidly quantify wind turbines in raw LANDSAT and NAIP satellite imagery

 ### Object detection - Oil storage tank detection

 Oil is stored in tanks at many points between extraction and sale, and the volume of oil in storage is an important economic indicator.